nus-cs2103-AY2223S1/tp/docs/team/leecaregene.md

         * Credits: Uses [Password4j](https://password4j.com/) for password hashing, and [zxcvbn4j](https://github.com/nulab/zxcvbn4j) for password strength estimation.

 * **Contributions to the UG**:
-    * Added documentation for these features:
+    * Added documentation for these features: import command, export command, lock command, password command
-        * Import command
-        * Export command
-        * Lock command
-        * Password command
     * Added the above commands to the command summary.
     * Added section on password resetting.
     * Added new terms (JSON, CSV, path) to the glossary.